What Is Geocaching?

 Why Should You Geocache?

 Besides being a cool treasure hunt, geocaching has encouraged the kids to hike further and faster.
 They are starting to understand distance (they know how far it is to the school, grocery store, playground), so they have a rough idea of how far it is to the geocache when I tell them there are 500 metres to go, 400 metres to go and so on.
-I look for a geocache that is less than 1 kilometre from the car, we find it, have a snack, then look for more if more are close by.
+We look for a geocache that is less than 1 kilometre away, find it, have a snack, then look for more if more are close by.
 My girls love seeing what is in each cache and trading treasures.
 Lately they even race each other to be the one to find the cache, so our hikes are getting faster and faster!
 Since geocaches are in the ‘burbs and rural areas, it is an excellent, inexpensive hobby!

 |Hiking to a geocache in Edworthy Park|

 - A smart phone.
 If you do not have a data plan, you can still use your phone; you will just need to save geocache data in your phone before heading out.
 You can use a portable GPS unit, but my instructions are for a smart phone.

 - To register for a free basic membership at geocaching.com.
 Create a user name and password.
 Pick a good username; you will enter it in each logbook you find.

 - To download a geocaching app on your smart phone to help you find geocaches.
 There are several geocaching apps, but I like c:geo for Android.
 It is user friendly, free, and shows more geocaches than some other free apps.
 If you have an iPhone, look at Geosphere ($8.99) or Groundspeak’s Geocaching Intro.
 (2020 Update: We are now using the official Geocaching app from Groundspeak).

 - A pen or pencil for recording your finds in the log books.

 - A phone charger that plugs into your cigarette lighter.
 The geocaching apps drain your battery.